Reviewed

 • Independent culling levels

-Selection of culling based on cattle meeting specific levels of performance for each trait included in the breeder's selection program.
-For example, a breeder could cull all heifers with weaning weights below 400 pounds (or those in the bottom 20 percent on weaning weight) and yearling weights below 650 pounds (or those in the bottom 40 percent).
+Selection based on cattle meeting specific levels of performance for every trait included in a selection program.
+Equivalently, culling based on the failure of cattle to meet the required standard for any trait in the program.
+For example, a breeder could cull all heifers with weaning weights below 400 pounds (or those in the bottom 20% on weaning weight) and yearling weights below 650 pounds (or those in the bottom 40%).

 • Linebreeding

-A form of inbreeding in which an attempt is made to concentrate the inheritance of some one ancestor, or line of ancestors, in a herd.
-The average relationship of the individuals in the herd to this ancestor (outstanding individual or individuals) is increased by linebreeding.
+A form of inbreeding in which an attempt is made to concentrate the inheritance of some favored ancestor in descendants within a herd.
+The average relationship of the individuals in the herd to this ancestor is increased by linebreeding, but at the cost of an increased level of inbreeding.

 • Linecross